Ex-cop who kneeled on George Floyd’s back gets 3.5-year term

 As part of his plea agreement, Kueng admitted that he held Floyd’s torso, that he knew from his experience and training that restraining a handcuffed person in a prone position created a substantial risk, and that the restraint of Floyd was unreasonable under the circumstances.

-Kueng agreed to a state sentence of 3 1/2 years in prison, to be served at the same time as his federal sentence and in federal custody.
+“On behalf of Mr. Kueng, I’m not calling for justice.
+I’m calling for progress,” he said.

+Then-Chief Medaria Arradondo fired Kueng and the three other officers the day after Floyd’s killing and later testified at Chauvin’s trial that the officers did not follow training.
+The former head of training for the department has also testified that the officers acted in a way that was inconsistent with department policies.

-Kueng’s sentencing will bring the cases against all of the former officers a step closer to resolution, though the state case against Thao is still pending.
+Kueng’s sentencing brings the cases against all of the former officers a step closer to resolution, although the state case against Thao is still pending.

 Thao previously told Judge Peter Cahill that it “would be lying” to plead guilty.
-In October, he agreed to what’s called a stipulated evidence trial on the aiding and abetting manslaughter count.
+In October, he agreed to what’s called a stipulated evidence trial on the count of aiding and abetting manslaughter.
 As part of that process, his attorneys and prosecutors are working out agreed-upon evidence in his case and filing written closing arguments.
-Cahill will then decide whether he is guilty or not.
+Cahill will then decide whether Thao is guilty or not.

 If Thao is convicted, the murder count — which carries a presumptive sentence of 12 1/2 years in prison — will be dropped.